 Some things in life really are free.
 So, stop paying for them.

-If you’re trying to save money, one of the first things you can do is stop paying for things that you can get free.
+If you’re trying to stick to a budget and save money, one of the first things you can do is stop paying for things that you can get free.
 That list of free stuff can include subscriptions, classes and even some types of prescriptions.

 But there’s even more free stuff available if you know where to look.